Master of Science Degree Program

 - TOEFL or IELTS scores for those applicants whose native language is not English.

-The MS program deadline to receive all application materials is:
+January 1: deadline to receive all application materials.

 Graduates of programs other than the Dartmouth AB and the Thayer School Dual-Degree program must submit scores from the Graduate Record Exam (GRE).
-Students whose native language is not English must also submit test results for TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Students whose native language is not English must also submit results for either the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS).

 Interviews are encouraged but not required.
 To schedule an appointment contact: firstname.lastname@example.org